r-delune/gambling_dotcom_submission/README.md

-# Gambling.com Code submission

-This repository is part of my application submission as Software Developer in Gambling.com.
+# Project as part of application for Software Developer positon

 Notable files
 - AffiliateController.php (main controller)